ndbroadbent/ndbroadbent.github.com/_posts/2011-10-04-a-nicer-way-to-use-xclip.markdown

 ---
 layout: post
-title: A nicer way to use xclip (clipboard from the command line)
+title: A better way to use xclip (clipboard from the command line)
-excerpt: A nicer way to use xclip
+excerpt: A better way to use xclip
 tags: ubuntu linux guides bash
 date: 2011-10-04 16:45:42 +0800
 ---